-The SWCD's discussion and analysis provides an overview of the SWCD's financial activities for the fiscal year ended December 31st, 2009.
-Since this information is designed to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the SWCD's financial statements.
+The SWCD's discussion and analysis provides an overview of the SWCD's financial activities for the fiscal year ended December 31st, 2011.
+Since this information is designed to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the SWCD's financial statements and the Notes to the Financial Statements.